-- Three dedicated single-ended I/Os using a hardwired connection - Two dedicated differential I/Os using a hardwired connection - The FPGA core
+- 3 dedicated single-ended I/Os using a hardwired connection - 2 dedicated differential I/Os using a hardwired connection - The FPGA core

-The CCC block is fully configurable, either via Flash configuration bits set in the programming bitstream or through an asynchronous interface.
-This asynchronous interface is dynamically accessible from inside the Fusion device to permit parameter changes (such as divide ratios) during device operation.
-To increase the versatility and flexibility of the clock conditioning system, the CCC configuration is determined either by the user during the design process, with configuration data being stored in Flash memory as part of the device programming procedure, or by writing data into a dedicated shift register during normal device operation.
+The CCC block is fully configurable, either via flash configuration bits set in the programming bitstream or through an asynchronous interface.
+This asynchronous interface is dynamically accessible from inside the Fusion device to permit changes of parameters (such as divide ratios) during device operation.
+To increase the versatility and flexibility of the clock conditioning system, the CCC configuration is determined either by the user during the design process, with configuration data being stored in flash memory as part of the device programming procedure, or by writing data into a dedicated shift register during normal device operation.
 This latter mode allows the user to dynamically reconfigure the CCC without the need for core programming.
 The shift register is accessed through a simple serial interface.
-Refer to the "CCC and PLL Characteristics" section on page 2-28 for more information.
+Refer to the UJTAG Applications in ProASIC/E Devices application note and the "CCC and PLL Characteristics" section on page 2-28 for more information.

 - 1. Visit the Actel website for future application notes concerning dynamic PLL reconfiguration.
-Refer to the "PLL Macro" section on page 2-27 for signal descriptions. - Many specific INBUF macros support the wide variety of single-ended and differential I/O standards for the Fusion family.
+Refer to the "PLL Macro" section on page 2-27 for signal descriptions. - 2.
+Many specific INBUF macros support the wide variety of single-ended and differential I/O standards for the Fusion family. - 3.
+Refer to the Fusion, IGLOO/e, and ProASIC3/E Macro Library Guide for more information.